 - 33. When Colin wished to withdraw his shares from his stocks and shares ISA, the quarter-up price was £3,200 and the mid-market price was £3,300.
 How much should normally be used for market value purposes? - A. £3,200 - B. £3,225 - C. £3,250 - D. £3,300 - 34.
-A cash ISA is being closed after it was discovered that the investor was under age.
-In these circumstances, how much, if any, of the reclaimed Income Tax must be repaid to HM Revenue & Customs? - A. None of it, irrespective of the amount. - B. Only tax relating to dividends. - C. Only tax relating to interest received from gilts. - D. All of it, irrespective of the amount. - 35.
-Brendan has requested that his life assurance policy be withdrawn from his stocks and shares ISA.
-How may this be achieved? - A. The policy must be withdrawn in specie. - B. The policy must be surrendered or part surrendered. - C. He must receive permission from the trustee. - D. He must receive permission from the life assurance provider. - 36.
-An investor died on 14 August and the death certificate was issued on 21 August.
-The ISA manager was NOT notified of the death until 4 September and the proceeds were subsequently paid to the executor on 14 November.
-On what date did the ISA lose its tax benefits? - A. 14 August. - B. 21 August. - C. 4 September. - D. 14 November. - 37.
+A manager has realised that the holder of an ISA had NOT satisfied the residency qualification in his original application.
+In this case - A. no action is required to repair the breach if it is a cash ISA. - B. the breach can only be repaired if it is inadvertent. - C. the breach can only be repaired if the client's correct residency is confirmed. - D. the ISA cannot be repaired and must be voided. - 35.
+Janice's husband died recently and his son from his first marriage has inherited half of his stocks and shares ISAs with Janice inheriting the other half.
+With regard to the additional permitted subscription allowance - A. his son will inherit the full allowance. - B. his son's wife will be able to claim the allowance. - C. Janice will inherit the full allowance. - D. they will each inherit 50% of the allowance. - 36.
+An ISA investor died on 20 May 2018.
+What is the maximum period after the date of death that the investments can be designated as a continuing account of a deceased investor and remain free of tax? - A. Until the death certificate is presented to the ISA manager. - B. Until the proceeds are paid to the personal representatives. - C. Until the earlier of a period of three years or until the administration of the estate is complete. - D. Until the later of a period of three years or until the administration of the estate is complete. - 37.
 When an ISA manager discovers that an ISA account is invalid but CANNOT be repaired the account - A. may remain open but is subject to a 20% Income Tax charge. - B. may remain open but is subject to a 40% Income Tax charge. - C. must be closed with the loss of all tax exemptions. - D. must be closed but retains its tax exemptions to the date of discovery of being invalid.